simon-brooke/the-great-game/doc/intro.md

 in the ariston's market, then the economy benefits and the ariston benefits from that; so the 'tax' element is part of the market markup.
-But if a caravan passes through an ariston's territory without stopping at a market, there's probably a tax of about 5% of value.
+But if a caravan passes through an ariston's territory without stopping at a market, there's probably a toll of about 5% of value.

 Generally, an ariston's army will control outlawry within the ariston's domain, so outlaw encounters within a domain are unlikely.
 Soldiers could